-To automatically silence the VC80x during certain times, like at night or on weekends, set the time rules.
+To automatically silence the device during certain times, like at night or on weekends:

+- 1. Swipe down from the Status bar to open the Quick Settings bar and then touch \$\$.

+- Touch Sound > Do Not Disturb preferences.

+- 3. Touch a default Weekend or Weeknight.
+Or, to make a new rule, touch Add more > Time rule.

+- 4. Enter a rule name.

+- 5. Touch OK.

-- 1. Swipe down from the status bar and then touch 📮. - Touch Sound > Do not disturb > Automatic rules. - 3.
-Touch a default Weekend or Weeknight.
-Or, to make a new rule, touch Add rule and then Time rule. - 4.
-Edit the new rule: - Rule name: Name the rule. - Days, Start time, and End time: Set the rule's schedule. - Do not disturb: Choose whether the rule uses Alarms only, Priority only, or Total silence. - 5.
-Touch the On/Off text or switch at the top to turn on the rule.
+- 6. Edit the new rule: - Rule name Rename the rule. - Days, Start time, and End time Set the rule's schedule. - Do Not Disturb preferences Choose whether the rule uses Alarms only, Priority only, or Total silence. - Alarm can override end time Allow the alarm to continue to make sound until the next alarm begins. - 7.
+Touch the On/Off switch at the top to turn on the rule.